Characters: Mass Effect 1 Antagonists And Npcs

-- Cloning Greens: The Thorian used her to continuously produce asari clones to fight Shepard when s/he killed it on Feros.
+- Cloning Blues: The Thorian used her to continuously produce asari clones to fight Shepard when s/he killed it on Feros.

 - Cursed with Awesome: Her exposure to the Thorian caused her to suffer from biotic instability.
 However, she and the other colonists of Zhu's Hope become a weak Hive Mind, and she can ignore Reaper indoctrination.

-- Face Death with Dignity: If you decide to be a bastard and kill her after hearing her story, and after she gave you vital information, she is remarkably understanding and calmly kneels down for you to shoot her in the head.
+- Face Death with Dignity/Heel Face Door Slam: If you decide to be a bastard and kill her after hearing her story, and after she gave you vital information, she is remarkably understanding and calmly kneels down for you to shoot her in the head.